tearflake/symp-intro/docs/symp.md

             ...)

         (NODE
-            (NAME assemblyOps)
+            (NAME imperativeOps)
             ...)

         (NODE
-            (NAME rewriterOps)
+            (NAME rewritingOps)
             ...)))
 ```

 The user interface consists of a title, a number, and three horizontally aligned buttons for incrementing, doubling, and calculating a factorial of a number initially set to zero.
 Pressing the buttons will make a call to functions `add1`, `mul2`, and `fact`, respectively.
-The calls to the functions are made possible by explicitly stating that we will use them in the body of the `PAGE` section.
+The calls to the functions are made possible by explicitly stating that we will use them in the body of the `PAGEFRONT` section.
 This is done in the `(USING ...)` section, stating the calls and their referent name in the `(ALIAS ...)` section.
 The called functions are defined in `functionalOps` node as follows:

 ```
 (NODE